 6 Lessons Learned from Weblogs Inc and Jason Calacanis

 Weblogs, Inc. was a blog network established in 2003 by Jason Calacanis and Brian Alvey.
 The company published content on subjects ranging from tech news and video games to cars and pop culture.
 Calacanis has funded more than 70 startups, including Uber.
 He is the host of the popular show This Week in Startups and is the CEO of Inside.com.
-He is also a founder of the “Launch” fund, in which he invests $15 million a year into 30 promising startups (Source).
+He is also a founder of the “Launch fund” (of which the owners of this site are investors in), in which he invests $15 million a year into 30 promising startups.

 Beyond his entrepreneurial and investing success, Calacanis has become an outspoken and occasionally controversial figure.
 In fact, he has variously been described as a “blowhard” (Source), a “genius” (Source) and “complicated and polarizing” (Source).
 Controversy + Success is too juicy a formula to ignore, so after a quick summary of the rise of Weblogs, Inc we examine the 6 lessons that you can learn from Jason Calacanis.